SDGforskning/sdg-strings/SDG07_query_action_WoS.md

     )
     NEAR/15
-        ("implement*" OR "adopt*" OR "establish*" OR "transition*" OR "intervention$" OR "initiative$" OR "upscale" OR "scale-up" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "subsidi*" OR
+        ("implement*" OR "adopt*" OR "establish*" OR "transition*" OR "intervention$" OR "initiative$" OR "upscale" OR "scale-up" OR "rollout" OR "roll out" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "subsidi*" OR
           (